SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 One of the scouts came over and spoke to me in broken Yavapai with gestures.
 How much farther?

-I gestured.
-Close.
-Not far.

-The scout nodded and communicated this to the officers.
-They spoke among themselves, then one of them gestured through the scout: When we get close, I show them from a distance.
-Point it out.
-Then they take me to a safe position.
-Wait there.

-Safe position.
-As if anywhere would be safe when what was about to happen happened.

 I didn't respond.

 We walked on through the afternoon.
 The land grew more recognizable with every step.
 That outcropping I'd passed in darkness.
 That stand of juniper barely visible by moonlight.